5aitama/Saitama.ProceduralMesh/README.md

 # Saitama.ProceduralMesh

-A C# library provide set of functions that help to create easly mesh.
+A C# library provide set of functions that help you to create mesh easly.

 The main goal is to deliver functions that I use a lot and that are very useful in my procedural generation projects.